-Where to stay in Barcelona: The Motel One Barcelona-Ciutadella is a stylish budget hotel near the main city sites, with a rooftop terrace overlooking Ciutadella Park.
-Rooms are small but bright, with splashes of colour in the chain’s signature turquoise and murals by a local artist.
+Where to stay in Barcelona: The Motel One Barcelona-Ciutadella* is a stylish, good-value hotel near the main city sites, with a 24-hour lounge bar and a rooftop terrace overlooking Ciutadella Park.
+Rooms are small but bright, with splashes of colour coming from the chain’s signature turquoise details and murals by a local artist.

 Day 2: Barcelona > Valencia

-Next morning, take the 3 hour 20 minute Talgo high-speed train journey south along the coast to Valencia, departing Barcelona Sants at 09.00 and arriving at Valencia’s Estacion del Norte (north station) at 12.20.
-Spain’s third-largest city, Valencia hosts the famous Las Fallas festival each March.
-This month-long fiesta of fireworks, bonfires, puppets and street parades celebrates the start of spring – you can find out more about it at the Museum of Las Fallas.
+Next morning, take the 3.5-hour Torre Oro train journey south along the coast to Valencia, which departs from Barcelona Sants station at 08.30 and arrives into Valencia’s Estacion del Norte (north station) at 11.55.
+Spain’s third-largest city, Valencia hosts the famous Las Fallas festival each March to welcome spring in riotous style.

-Take a walk around the Ciutat Vella, or old town, past some some of Valencia’s most impressive historic buildings, including the Lonja de la Seda medieval silk market, Torres de Serrano city gates and Valencia Cathedral – where you’ll allegedly find the Holy Grail, and will definitely find impressive views over the city and out to sea from the top of the Micalet belltower.
+Take a walk around the Ciutat Vella (old town) for some of Valencia’s most impressive historic buildings, including the Lonja de la Seda medieval silk market, Torres de Serrano city gates and Valencia Cathedral – where you’ll allegedly find the Holy Grail, and will definitely find impressive views over the city from the top of the Micalet belltower.

-If you fancy an afternoon on the beach, Valencia has a string of wide, sandy Mediterranean beaches stretching north and south of the city.
-Admire the tiled buildings in the traditional fisherman’s district of Cabanyal-Canyamelar.
-Then take an early evening stroll along the seafront promenade before trying some traditional local dishes, like Fideuà (seafood noodles) and the original Paella Valenciana, made with chicken, rabbit, snails, garrafó beans and rice.
+If you fancy an afternoon on the beach, Valencia has a string of wide, sandy beaches stretching north and south of the city.
+Admire tiled buildings in the traditional fisherman’s district of Cabanyal-Canyamelar.
+Then take an evening stroll along the seafront promenade before trying traditional local dishes like Fideuà (seafood noodles) and the original Paella Valenciana, made with chicken, rabbit, snails, garrafó beans and rice.

-Where to stay in Valencia: The Hotel Balandret is right on the beach, 30 minutes from the old town by public transport, with views of the ocean or marina from many rooms and a sunny terrace restaurant.
-The owners are proud of their local heritage, with sculptures and a giant mural made from 1000 botijos (traditional water jars) decorating the reception area.
+Where to stay in Valencia: The Hotel Balandret* is right on the beach, 30 minutes from the old town by public transport, with views of the ocean or marina and a sunny terrace restaurant.
+The owners are proud of their local heritage, with sculptures and a giant mural made of 1000 botijos (traditional water jars) decorating the reception area.

 Day 3: Valencia > Madrid

-Then take the short 1 hour 45 minute AVE high-speed train to Spain’s capital Madrid in the afternoon.
-The 14.10 service from Valencia Joaquín Sorolla arrives into Madrid Atocha station at 15.54.
-Along the way it climbs upwards from sea level to 700 metres, through tunnels and across bridges with views of the Contreras Reservoir and Hoces del Cabriel Nature Reserve.
+The following morning, take the short 1 hour 45 minute AVE high-speed train to Spain’s capital Madrid.
+The 10.10 service from Valencia’s Joaquín Sorolla station arrives into Madrid Atocha at 12.32.
+Along the way it climbs upwards from sea level to 700 metres, with views of the Contreras Reservoir and Hoces del Cabriel Nature Reserve.

-Start your evening in Madrid at the top of the Círculo de Bellas Artes, an arts and cultural centre with a rooftop terrace bar that’s the perfect spot to watch the sun go down over Madrid with a cocktail.
-Then head out on a food and drink-filled tour of the city’s tapas bars.
-Or visit the beautiful glass Mercado de San Miguel, with stalls selling tasty treats from across Spain.
+Start your evening in Madrid at the Círculo de Bellas Artes, an arts and cultural centre with a rooftop terrace bar that’s the perfect spot to watch the sun go down with a cocktail.
+Then head out on a food and drink-filled tour* of the city’s tapas bars.
+Or visit the beautiful glass Mercado de San Miguel, with stalls selling treats from across Spain.

-Where to stay in Madrid: The Palacio Plaza Conde Miranda apartments are inside an 18th-century building in a quiet square close to the San Miguel market.
-They’re smart and modern, with one or two bedrooms and a kitchen/lounge area, and each is themed around a couple from films, TV series or books – from Elizabeth and Mr Darcy to Homer and Marge Simpson.
+Where to stay in Madrid: Palacio Plaza Conde Miranda* apartments are in an 18th-century building in a quiet square close to San Miguel market.
+They’re smart and modern, with one or two bedrooms and a kitchen/lounge.
+Each is themed around a couple from films, TV series or books – from Elizabeth and Mr Darcy to Homer and Marge Simpson.

 Read more: Visiting Madrid on a budget

-Prepare for a workout as Lisbon is one hilly city – though that does make for some great views.
-Climb to the top of the Miradouro São Pedro de Alcantara or the Miradouro do Graça (or you can catch the funicular or tram) to look out across Lisbon’s red rooftops.
-You can also take a budget city sightseeing tour on board one of Lisbon’s bright yellow retro No 28 trams.
+Climb to the top of the Miradouro São Pedro de Alcantara or the Miradouro do Graça (or you can catch the funicular or tram) to look out across Lisbon’s red roofs.
+You can also take a budget city sightseeing tour on board Lisbon’s bright yellow retro No 28 trams.

-Where to stay in Lisbon: Boutique Brown’s Central Hotel in Chiado features stylish vintage-meets-modern touches like Roberts radios and retro lamps.
-It’s close to metro and tram stops and has a brasserie and Art Deco-style cocktail bar hosting exhibitions and performances.
+Where to stay in Lisbon: The boutique Brown’s Central Hotel* in the Baixa Pombalina downtown district features stylish vintage-meets-modern touches like Roberts radios and retro lamps.
+It’s close to metro and tram stops and has a brasserie and Art Deco-style cocktail bar which plays host to exhibitions and performances.

-Spend the last day of your journey through Spain and Portugal seeing more of Porto.
-Or if the sun’s shining you could visit one of the sandy beaches just outside the city – take a local train to the resort town of Espinho or a tram to Matosinhos beach.
-Then if you’re flying back home, Porto’s airport is connected to the city by metro, which takes around 25 minutes.
+Spend the last day of your Spain and Portugal rail trip seeing more of Lisbon.
+Or if the sun’s shining you could visit one of the sandy beaches just outside the city – take a local train to Praia de Carcavelos from Cais do Sodré on the end of the green Metro line.

-If you’ve got more time, you could take the scenic train ride through the Duoro Valley, following the river from Porto past vineyards and port lodges through the villages of Régua, Pinhão and Pocinho.
-And from June to October you can take a historic steam train on part of the route.
-Or if you feel like relaxing on the beach, backtrack to Lisbon and head south to the Algarve’s golden coastline (6 hours).
-And if you want to go further, a ferry connects the Algarve with the island of Madeira during the summer – taking 24 hours to travel from Portimao to Funchal.
+If you’ve got more time you could add on day trips from Lisbon to the colourful palaces of Sintra or the medieval city of Évora.
+Or if you feel like relaxing on the beach, you could travel south to Lagos on the Algarve coast (4.5 hours) for golden sands and clear seas.
+And if you want to go further, a ferry connects the Algarve with the island of Madeira during the summer – taking 24 hours to travel between Portimao and Funchal.

 How much does it cost?